lei-fang-stat/MV2ScML/README.md

 MV2ScML

-The goal of MV2ScML is to perform the multivariate Two-stage Constrained Maximum Likelihood (2ScML) method.
+The goal of MV2ScML is to perform the Multivariate Two-stage Constrained Maximum Likelihood (MV-2ScML) method.
 You can install it using the following command:

 devtools::install_github("lei-fang-stat/MV2ScML")